 Our effective tax rate is a function of the mix of tax rates in the various jurisdictions in which we do business.
 We are domiciled in the Cayman Islands.
 Under the current laws of the Cayman Islands, we are not subject to tax in the Cayman Islands on income or capital gains.
-We have received this undertaking for a 20-year period ending August 24, 2019.
-As that date approaches, we intend to request a renewal with the office of the Clerk of the Cabinet for another 20 years.
+We initially received this undertaking for a 20-year period ending August 24, 2019, but were recently granted a renewal until March 6, 2039.

 Throughout the period of our operations in Thailand, we have generally received income tax and other incentives from the Thailand Board of Investment.
 Preferential tax treatment from the Thai government in the form of a corporate tax exemption is currently available to us through June 2020 and June 2026 on income generated from projects to manufacture certain products at our Pinehurst campus and Chonburi campus, respectively.
-Such preferential tax treatment is contingent on various factors, including the export of our customers' products out of Thailand and our agreement not to move our manufacturing facilities out of our current province in Thailand for at least 15 years from the date on which preferential tax treatment was granted (i.e., at least in the case of our Pinehurst campus and until June 2026 in the case of our Chonburi campus).
-In March 2016, the Thailand Revenue Department announced a permanent decrease of corporate income tax rates to 20% for tax periods beginning on or after January 1, 2016.
-As a result, corporate income tax rates for our Thai subsidiary are expected to remain at 20% from fiscal year 2017 onward.
+Such preferential tax treatment is contingent on various factors, including the export of our customers' products out of Thailand and our agreement not to move our manufacturing facilities out of our current province in Thailand for at least 15 years from the date on which preferential tax treatment was granted (i.e., at least until June 2020 in the case of our Pinehurst campus and until June 2026 in the case of our Chonburi campus).
+Currently, the corporate income tax rate for our Thai subsidiary is 20%.

 The Tax Cuts and Jobs Act, or the Tax Reform Act, was enacted on December 22, 2017 and provides for significant changes to U.S. tax law.
 Among other provisions, the Tax Reform Act reduces the U.S. corporate income tax rate to 21% effective in 2018.
 The Tax Reform Act also contains a number of provisions that may impact us in future years.
-Since the Tax Reform Act was recently finalized and ongoing guidance and accounting interpretation is expected over the next twelve months, we have made certain provisional accounting estimates, as permitted under Staff Accounting Bulletin No. 118, and continue to analyze our accounting policies in this area.
+Since the Tax Reform Act was recently finalized and ongoing guidance and accounting interpretation is expected over the next twelve months, we have made certain provisional accounting estimates, as permitted under Staff Accounting Bulletin No. 118.
 The U.S. Treasury Department, the IRS, and other standard-setting bodies could interpret or issue guidance on how provisions of the Tax Reform Act will be applied or otherwise administered that is different from our interpretation.
-As we complete our analysis of the Tax Reform Act, collect and prepare necessary data, and interpret any additional guidance, we may make adjustments to provisional amounts that we have recorded that may be material in the period in which the adjustments are made.
-The final accounting analysis will occur no later than one year from the date the Tax Reform Act was enacted.
+At December 28, 2018, we have completed our accounting for all of the enactment-date income tax effects of the Tax Reform Act and concluded that the impact to us is immaterial.